vishalcalsoftinc/IP-CAL-CIBN/F1 Handover Guide of 5G Setup with OAI-RAN and Open5GS on GCP.md

     sudo iptables -t nat -A POSTROUTING -o ens4 -j MASQUERADE sudo iptables -I FORWARD 1 -j ACCEPT
     ```

+   **Why these commands are necessary:**

+   These three commands work together to turn the `open5gs-vm` into a functional internet gateway for the UE.
+While **Cloud NAT** provides internet access for the VM itself, these rules are necessary to allow the simulated UE—which is in a *different, virtual 5G network*—to use the VM as a "pass-through" or router.

+   *   `sudo sysctl -w net.ipv4.ip_forward=1`
+        *   **What it does:** This command enables IP forwarding at the Linux kernel level.
+        *   **Why it's needed:** By default, a Linux system only processes network packets addressed to itself and will discard any others.
+Enabling this setting turns the VM into a basic **router**, allowing it to accept traffic from the UE (e.g., source IP `10.45.0.2`) and forward it towards its destination on the internet.
+This is the master switch for all routing.

+   *   `sudo iptables -t nat -A POSTROUTING -o ens4 -j MASQUERADE`
+        *   **What it does:** This sets up a dynamic **Network Address Translation (NAT)** rule.
+        *   **Why it's needed:** The UE's IP address (`10.45.0.2`) is private to the 5G network and is not routable on the external network or internet. ==This rule inspects any packet from the UE just before it leaves the VM's main network interface (`ens4`).
+It then replaces the UE's private source IP with the VM's own IP address==.
+This "masquerade" makes the traffic look like it originated from the `open5gs-vm` itself, ensuring that responses from the internet can find their way back.

+   *   `sudo iptables -I FORWARD 1 -j ACCEPT`
+        *   **What it does:** This is a **firewall rule** that permits the forwarded traffic.
+        *   **Why it's needed:** Even with routing enabled, the VM's internal firewall might block packets that are not originating from or destined for the VM itself.
+This rule is inserted at the beginning of the firewall's `FORWARD` chain to explicitly allow these packets from the UE to pass *through* the VM, completing the pathway to the internet.

 6.  **Setup and Add Subscriber in WebUI:**